HifzaZaheer96/QAC-SFIA-2/README.md

   2. A micro-service orientated architecture for the application
   3. Utilisation of Flask,Jinja2 for front-end website and integrated API's while Python and MySQL for back-end
   4. Generating Random Objects
-  5. Utilising Feature-Branch Model and creating an Ansible Playbook
+  5. Utilising Feature-Branch Model and creating an Ansible Playbook to install all dependencies via Playbook
+  6. Utilising Jenkins, Ansible, Docker for CI/CD and Nginx for Load Balancing

 <a name ="solution"></a>
 ## My Solution